AballayNicolas/AballayNicolas/README.md

 - 🔭 I’m currently working on **Google & Yelp project**

+- ❤️ My favorite language is Python anda Java

 - 🌱 I’m currently learning **Java, CSS & HTML**

 - 👯 I’m looking to collaborate on **data scientist projects**

 - 💬 Ask me about **Anything!
 I like to help**

+- 📝 My current goal is to continue learning and become a good data scientist.

+- 💚 Interests: Science, Learn and Get to know new places

 <p align="left">